ssmubc/Empathetic-Communication/docs/troubleshootingGuide.md

 ### Checking Embeddings

 In this section, you will learn how to check whether document embeddings have been correctly generated and stored in the database.
-Embeddings are organized into **collections**, and each collection corresponds to a **module** inside a **concept** inside a **course**.
+Embeddings are organized into **collections**, and each collection corresponds to a **patient** inside a **simulation group**.
-To verify that embeddings are properly created, you first need to find the right **modules** inside a course.
-Once you have the module IDs, you can check the associated collections to make sure embeddings are present.
+To verify that embeddings are properly created, you first need to find the right patient inside a simulation group.
+Once you have the patient IDs, you can check the associated collections to make sure embeddings are present.

 ---

-1. **View all concepts for a specific course**
+1. **View all simulation group IDs and names**
-   - First, you need to see all the concepts belonging to a course.
-This will help you identify which concept you want to explore further.
+   - First, you need to see all the simulation groups to know which the group of patients you would like to inspect.

    - Paste the following SQL command into your database terminal:

      ```sql
-     SELECT cc.concept_id, cc.concept_name
+     SELECT simulation_group_id, group_name
-     FROM "Course_Concepts" cc
+     FROM "simulation_groups";
-     JOIN "Courses" c ON cc.course_id = c.course_id
-     WHERE c.course_name = '<course name>';
      ```

-   - Replace `<course name>` with the exact name of your course (case-sensitive).

-   - This will return a table listing **concept IDs** and **concept names** for the course you specified.

-   - You will use the **concept ID** you get here for the next step.
+   - Use the simulation_group_id to fetch associated patients in the next step.

 ---

-2. **View all modules within a concept**
+2. **View All Patients in a Simulation Group**
-   - Now that you have the concept ID, you can view all the modules (which represent collections of embeddings) under that concept.
+   - Now that you have the simulation group IDs, you can view all the patients in it.

    - Paste the following command:

      ```sql
-     SELECT module_id, module_name
+     SELECT patient_id, patient_name
-     FROM "Course_Modules"
+     FROM "patients"
-     WHERE concept_id = '<concept_id>';
+     WHERE simulation_group_id = '<your_simulation_group_id>';
      ```

-   - Replace `<concept_id>` with the concept ID you got from Step 1.
+   - Replace `<your_simulation_group_idd>` with the actual ID from the previous step.

-   - This will return a table listing **module IDs** and **module names** that belong to the selected concept.

-   - Each module listed here has (or should have) an associated collection of embeddings.

 ---